most talked about people on Twitter, Facebook, and Google+

 So this fun little graphic I created came out of my own observation and a creative humorous spin.
 Here’s what happened next:

 For the majority of the next day my post was on the “What’s Hot On Google+” page and was reaching thousands of people.
 I had no idea that it would go semi-viral, but I was ready to see what would come of it!
-After it lost it’s steam I had some time to reflect on what I learned from this experience.
-Below are 4 of the most interesting things I took away from my semi-viral experience.

 Each social network has different responses